 The amount of work expected for each student to spend on their project depends on the number of credits taken.
 Typically, 1 credit taken means about 30 hours of work in total.
-Thus, taking this class for 4 credits should require about 120 hours, or a little more than 10 hours per week.
+Thus, taking this class for 4 credits should require about 120 hours, or a little more than 10 hours per week (15 hours per week for the Summer term).